-This shower chair has 18″ internal width, 3″ rust proof threaded stem casters, open front seat, with double drop arms, slide out footrest and 10 Qt slide out square commode pail and has weight capacity about 300 lbs.
+This shower chair has 18″ internal width, 3″ rustproof threaded-stem casters, open front seat, with double drop arms, slide-out footrest, and 10 Qt slide-out square commode pail and has weight capacity about 300 lbs.

 #5.
 Drive Medical Aluminum Shower Commode Mobile Chair

 This sporty little blue number gives you mobility and comfort when nature calls, but you don’t want to be stuck in the bathroom all day long.
-The chair can be used for showering, as support over a normal toilet, or as the actual toilet, depending on individual need.
+The chair can be used for showering, as support over a normal toilet, or as the actual toilet, depending on individual needs.

 #6.MJM International 193-SSDE Reclining Shower Chair with Elevated Leg Extension